Stop your car on a level surface away from road hazards

 The right technique to help you loosen and tighten wheel nuts

 NRMA roadside assistance can help you change a flat tyre and have you on your way in no time.
-But it is possible to do it yourself by keeping safety in mind and following these six easy steps.
+But it is possible to do it yourself by keeping safety in mind and following these seven steps.

 1. Safety first

-Make sure you drive to a safe area before you change your flat tyre.
+Before you change your flat tyre, make sure you drive to a safe area with no risk to you and other road users.
 Driving a few hundred metres on a deflated tyre to move away from passing traffic and other hazards will ensure you are safe without unduly damaging the wheel rim.

 Find a hard and flat surface to jack up the car.
-Before you start, put the car in park (or in gear for a manual), make sure the handbrake is on and turn on the hazard lights to warn other drivers.
+Before you start, put the car in park for automatic transmissions (or in gear for a manual), make sure the handbrake is on and turn on the hazard lights to warn other drivers.

-If you can, place a chock such as a piece of wood behind a tyre on the opposite side of the car.
+If you can, place a chock such as a piece of wood or brick behind and in front of the tyre on the opposite side of the car.
 Now you’re safe and ready to start.